greycat-amc/OpenVas-/docs/04-scan-configuration.md

   <img src="../screenshots/targetok.png" width="750">
 </p>

 It is possible that at this stage some issues related to the target creation may occur.
-If this happens, please refer to the Troubleshooting section to review how a problem related to the feed owner was identified and resolved.
+If this happens, please refer to the [Scan Configuration > Feed Owner Issue](06-troubleshooting.md) section to review how a problem related to the feed owner was identified and resolved.

 ---